Winrock Town Center: 2012–2017 (Early Redevelopment)

 The Corner at Winrock, a 22,000-square-foot building located on the southeast corner of Indian School and Uptown Loop behind Garduno's and Genghis Grill, began construction in 2016 and was completed in 2017.
-Sauce Pizza & Wine, a Scottsdale, Arizona-based chain, was the first tenant to open at The Corner in July 2017.
+Sauce Pizza & Wine, a Scottsdale, Arizona–based chain, was the first tenant to open at The Corner in July 2017.
 A new Firehouse Subs location adjacent to Sauce Pizza & Wine opened on September 4, 2017.
 Takumi Restaurant, a new upscale Japanese restaurant from the people behind Azuma Sushi & Teppan, opened in November 2017, along with a Mark Pardo Salon Spa.
-Future tenants of The Corner include Old Town Olive, Village Nail, and Burger 21.